 8th Grade Social Studies

 The eighth grade social studies curriculum focuses on American history from the early European exploration through Reconstruction.
 Students learn about the historical events that led to the development of America, the different components of the American government, and America’s struggle to grow from a young country, through a bitter Civil War, to an emerging World power.
 Current Events are also discussed as time permits.

 8th Grade Science

 Eighth grade physical science focuses on chemistry and physics.
 Chemistry includes studying the development of the atomic theory and the periodic table of elements.
 The structure of atoms and compounds and their chemical reactions are coupled with lab experiments that help reinforce what is learned in the classroom.
 Physics includes studying Newton’s laws of motions, simple machines, the nature of heat and temperature, and waves, both sound and electromagnetic.
-Hazardous waste materials are studied in an independent chemistry project.

 Middle School Music

 In middle school students choose between band and general music.
 General music meets once per week and helps students understand the contemporary music they enjoy, as well as exploring the history of music genres.
 In addition, students learn to play a variety of instruments.
 Band meets twice per week.
 Students learn and rehearse various concert pieces and perform both a Christmas and spring concert.
 Students are well-prepared for high school band.